Tharyrok/kexec-remote-debian-install/README.md

     kexec --command-line="auto=true priority=critical" --initrd=initrd.gz linux

 Once the machine has booted the new kernel, the installer will be available over SSH on the IP address given on the command line, with the username `installer` and the password shown during the build output.
 The password is generated randomly every time the script is run.

+## Tested distributions and releases

+This script is known to be able to install:

+* Debian Jessie
+* Debian Stretch
+* Ubuntu Trusty
+* Ubuntu Xenial
+* Ubuntu Bionic

+And will probably work on other releases too.

+## Caveats

+Presently the mirror used after rebooting may default to one that is not optimal for your location, so the initial bringup of SSH will take a worryingly long time.
+Don't worry, if you can ping it it's probably going to get there in the end.

+The method this uses to take over the initrd is really a horrible hack.
+One day I'll make something more structured.